 Most digital teams should have at least one of each role described below.

-Developers design, implement, and maintain software applications.
-Developers may do this for custom software applications or commercial off-the-shelf software (COTS).
+Software engineers, or software developers, design, implement, and maintain software applications.
+Software engineers may do this for custom software applications or commercial off-the-shelf software (COTS).

-Frontend software developers build user-facing components.
-They work with user experience (UX) and visual designers.
-Backend engineers work with frontend engineers to build services that drive the interface.
-The software developers on your team:
+Front-end engineers build user-facing components.
+They work with closely with user researchers and product designers.
+Back-end engineers work with front-end engineers to build services that drive the interface.
+The software engineers on your team:

 - Write and maintain custom software applications

 - Help pre-process and analyze data